Sojourners for Truth and Justice

-Sojourners for Truth and Justice was a radical civil rights organization led by African American women from 1951 to 1952.
-It was led by activists such as Louise Thompson Patterson, Shirley Graham Du Bois and Charlotta Bass.
+Sojourners for Truth and Justice was a radical civil rights organization led by African-American women from 1951 to 1952.
+It was led by activists such as Louise Thompson Patterson, Shirley Graham Du Bois, and Charlotta Bass.

 Origins

-In 1951, a group of 14 African American women leaders issued "a call to Negro women to convene in Washington, D.C. for a Sojourn for Truth and Justice" to protest government attacks on sociologist, historian, civil rights activist, Pan-Africanist, author and editor W. E. B. Du Bois.
+In 1951, a group of 14 African-American women leaders issued "a call to Negro women to convene in Washington, D.C. for a Sojourn for Truth and Justice" to protest government attacks on sociologist W. E. B. Du Bois, who was also an historian, civil rights activist, Pan-Africanist, author and editor.
 In less than two weeks, more than 132 women from 14 states responded to the call.